Chef Nephi Craig: Decolonizing Recovery through Native Foodways

-Written by CARRIE A. BACK & THE EDITORS OF CRAFTSMANSHIP QUARTERLY
+Written by CARRIE A. BACK & THE EDITORS OF CRAFTSMANSHIP MAGAZINE

 Chef Nephi Craig leveraged his twin passions for cooking and Native American food sovereignty to heal himself from substance abuse.
 Today he uses his personal experience—and his kitchen—to support other Native people who are recovering from addictions.

 photo by Ari Carter Craig

 When he was growing up on the White Mountain Apache and Navajo reservations in Eastern Arizona, Nephi Craig, now 43, always had a love for cooking—and an entrepreneurial mindset.
 At just 7 or 8 years old, “I would bake cookies and brownies with my mom, put them in plastic bags, load them in my wagon, and sell them on the street,” he recalls.
 As he grew older, Craig realized he could build a future for himself around his passion for food, and he enrolled in culinary school right out of high school.
 But he soon felt out of place.
 “There was no talk about Native peoples or foods in culinary school at all.
 I would ask my chef-instructors questions, but they didn’t know anything [about Indigenous foodways], or they took a dismissive attitude,” Craig says.

 “We’re also talking about recovery from incarceration, recovery from violence, recovery from loss.
 We are right at the very, very close core of recovery from historical trauma.”